Seasonal Shopper’s Calendar.

 • Heating Devices

-Appliances (kitchen), autumn and Halloween decorations, baking needs (flour and sugar), blankets, boots, Christmas items, fancy clothes, coats, cranberry sauce, games, ham, home furnishings, houses, liquor, men’s clothing, quilts, shoes, space heaters, men’s and boys’ suits, toys, turkeys after Thanksgiving, wine and water heaters.
+Appliances (kitchen), autumn and Halloween decorations, baking needs (flour and sugar), blankets, boots, Christmas items, fancy clothes, coats, cranberry sauce, games, dresses, ham, home furnishings, houses, liquor, men’s clothing, quilts, shoes, space heaters, men’s and boys’ suits, toys, turkeys after Thanksgiving, wine and water heaters.

 • Gift Items